Scuba diving fatalities: Buoyancy problems

 In the ANZ survey, 52% of the fatalities had buoyancy problems.
 Most of these were due to inadequate buoyancy, but 8% had excessive buoyancy.
 In the DAN survey buoyancy problems were the most common trigger event leading to death.
 Buoyancy changes associated with wetsuits were found to be a significant factor.
 Based on a formula for approximate weight requirement based on wetsuit style and thickness, 40% of the divers who died were found to be grossly over-weighted at the surface.
 This would have been aggravated by suit compression at depth.

 A correctly weighted diver should be neutrally buoyant at or near the surface with cylinders nearly empty.
 In this state, descent and ascent are equally easy.
-This requires the diver to be slightly negative at the start of the dive, due to the weight of the gas in the full cylinders, but this and the buoyancy loss due to suit compression should be is easily compensated by partial inflation of the buoyancy compensator.
+This requires the diver to be slightly negative at the start of the dive, due to the weight of the gas in the full cylinders, but this and the buoyancy loss due to suit compression should be easily compensated by partial inflation of the buoyancy compensator.
 The practice of over-weighting is dangerous at it may overwhelm the capacity of the buoyancy compensator and makes the buoyancy changes with depth more extreme and difficult to correct.
 A failure of the buoyancy compensator would be exacerbated.
 This dangerous practice is unfortunately promoted by some instructors as it expedites shallow water training and allows divers to learn to descend without fully learning the appropriate skills.
 Greater skill is required to dive safely with more weight than is necessary, but no amount of skill can compensate for insufficient weighting during decompression stops.
 On dives where decompression is planned, competent divers will often carry a bit more weight than strictly necessary to ensure that in a situation where they have lost or used up all their gas and are relying on a supply from a team member, they do not have to struggle to stay down at the correct stop depth.
-Some divers may be unaware of the need to adjust weight to suit any change in equipment that may affect buoyancy.
-Some dive shops do not provide facilities for the diver to adjust weight to suit the combined equipment when renting a full set of gear to someone who has not used that combination before, and just add a few weights to ensure the diver can get down at the start of the dive.
+Some divers may be unaware of the need to adjust weight to suit any change in equipment that may affect buoyancy, due to inadequate training.
+Some dive shops do not provide facilities for the diver to adjust weighting to suit the combined equipment when renting a full set of gear to someone who has not used that combination before, and just add a few weights to ensure the diver can get down at the start of the dive.

 In a survey on buddy diver fatality it was found that regardless of who was first to be low on air, the over-weighted diver was six times more likely to die.